AmirMotefaker/Uber-Data-Analysis/README.md

 ### ggplot2
 >This is the backbone of this project. ggplot2 is the most popular data visualization library that is most widely used for creating aesthetic visualization plots.

+### ggthemes
+>This is more of an add-on to our main ggplot2 library.
+With this, we can create better create extra themes and scales with the mainstream ggplot2 package.